cs-uob/COMSM0085/exercises/part2/src/js/dynamic1.md

 *Exercises.*
 1. Modify the code above so that each button is on a separate line.
 2. Modify the code above so that buttons appear in alphabetical order.

+_Hint._ Both of these exercises can be completed by adding one line of code.